junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 And this one, on the ground, just as big as the first one, has a letter: "E".

 The third one, Aaron Webber, the five-year-old kid's is together with a "L".
-And the fourth one with a "L".
+And the fourth one with another "L".

 "Freaking Crowley, it has to be."
 Dean wipes his face tiredly.
-"He loves those fancy big gestures, global level, on the news, everyone can see it.
-And he just has to write 'Hell' like he's afraid people wouldn't connect the dots and find out Hell's real!"
+"He loves those fancy big gestures, global level, on the news, everyone get to see it.
+And he just has to write 'HELL' like he's afraid people wouldn't connect the dots and find out Hell's real!"

 He sinks back into the chair, ignoring the continuous alarms that are still coming.